-180 North LaSalle St, Ste 3500, Chicago, Illinois 60601 PHONE 312-527-5500 WEB marquetteassociates.com
+PREPARED BY MARQUETTE ASSOCIATES 180 North LaSalle St, Ste 3500, Chicago, Illinois 60601 PHONE 312-527-5500 WEB marquetteassociates.com About Marquette Associates Marquette was founded in 1986 with the sole objective of providing investment consulting at the highest caliber of service.
 Marquette was founded in 1986 with the sole objective of providing investment consulting at the highest caliber of service.
-Our expertise is grounded in our commitment to client service - our team aims to be a trusted partner and as fiduciaries, our clients' interests and objectives are at the center of everything we do.
+Dur expertise is grounded in our commitment to client service - our team aims to be a trusted partner and as fiduciaries, our clients' interests and objectives are at the center of everything we do.
 Our approach brings together the real-world experience of our people and our dedication to creativity and critical thinking in order to empower our clients to meet their goals.
 Marquette is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about Marquette including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request and on our website.
-For more information, please visit www.MarquetteAssociates.com.
+For